straider/coding-dojo/Builders/Ant/README.md

 ## 3.2.
 HelloWorld Project

-- build.xml, without build.properties, with one target: **greet**;
+- A build.xml, without build.properties, with one target: **greet**;
 - It outputs the message "Hello, World!" to the console by using ```<echo>``` task.

 **Note**: an Ant project is made up of targets that are in turn made up of tasks.

 ## 3.3.
 Java Project, build

-- build.xml with several _targets_, that should depend on variables set on build.properties:
+- A build.xml with several targets, that should depend on variables set on build.properties:
   - **clean**: use ```delete``` task to delete working folder and temporary files ( build/, distribution/ and reports/**/* );
   - **init**: use ```mkdir``` task to create working folders ( build/, distribution/ and reports/ );
-  - **build**: use ```javac``` task to build the .class files, one for each .java file that exists inside sources/ folder.
+  - **build**: use ```javac``` task to build the .class files, one for each .java file that exists inside sources/ folder.<br />This target depends on init target.

 **Note**: properties in Ant are **immutable**.

 ## 3.4.
 Java Project, library JAR

-- build.xml with a new target: **package-jar**;
+- A build.xml with targets from milestone 3 and a new target: **package**, that depends on the **build** target;
 - This new target uses ```<jar>``` task to build the final JAR file, with a complete MANIFEST.INF:
-  - Implementation-Title: Dojo Builders - Ant
+  - Implementation-Title: Dojo Java Builders - Ant
   - Implementation-Version: 1.0.0
   - Implementation-Vendor: DoWeDo-IT
   - Implementation-Timestamp: current date and time;
   - Built-Date: current date and time;
   - Built-By: username.
-- This new target depends on the target **build**.

-**Note**: a target may depend on another target, which means that the deliverables of a target may depend on deliverables of a previous target.
+**Note**: a target may depend on another target, which means that the deliverables of a target will depend on deliverables of a previous target.

 ## 3.5.
 Java Project, runnable JAR

-- build.xml with new targets:
+- A build.xml with targets from milestone 3 and these new targets:
-  - **package-run**: uses ```<jar>``` task to build a final JAR file.
+  - **package**: uses ```<jar>``` task to build a final JAR file.
 To make it  runnable the JAR manifest file must state which is the main class and what are the libraries that it depends on runtime - which are located in distribution/libraries/ folder:
-      - Implementation-Title: Dojo Builders - Ant
+      - Implementation-Title: Dojo Java Builders - Ant
       - Implementation-Version: 1.0.0
       - Implementation-Vendor: DoWeDo-IT
       - Implementation-Timestamp: current date and time;